nikhil647/Interview-Questions-And-Answers/Non-Technical-Interview-Nikhil.md

 ```
 Clean, Readable Code – I stick to coding standards, proper naming conventions, and modular design so that the code is easy to understand and maintain.
 Code Reviews & Collaboration – I believe peer reviews are one of the best ways to maintain quality.
 They not only catch bugs early but also help in knowledge sharing.
+Testing – I write unit tests and, where needed, integration tests using tools like Jest or similar frameworks.

+And some company use cypress to make sure devs dont break the exhsiting working feature.
+I have working expreiance of it
 ```

 **How do you measure your success (top 3 career metrics)?**